By Jody McCutcheon

 Where the LaFerrari does lag is in carbon dioxide emissions.
 While its 330g/km falls in the low range of high-performance sports cars, that value falls far short of the P1’s 200g/km and the Porsche’s 79g/km.
 And since the LaFerrari has no fully electric mode, it doesn’t offer emission-free driving.
 Ferrari is moving in that direction, though, with early prototype tests showing emission levels of 220g/km.

 LaFerrari’s project name is F150, but this ain’t no Ford pickup.
 Just look at the $1.3 million price tag.
-Only 499 will be manufactured, earmarked no doubt for transport fashionistas.
+Only 499 will be manufactured, earmarked no doubt for transport fashionistas (or those who can afford to rent from a Ferrari dealership like this one).
 The rest of us can only dream.